 Also known as creeping rootstocks.
 It is a fleshy horizontal plant stem that spreads below the soil surface and forms leaves above and thin roots below.
 If a rhizome is separated into pieces, each piece would be able to produce a new plant, which is known as vegetable reproduction.
 Examples of rhizomes include:

 Is a short, swollen underground or underwater plant stem whose inner structure is made up of solid tissue.
 Corms differ from bulbs in that they have a solid interior, where bulbs are made up of individual layers.
-Examples of corms include:
+Few corms examples:

 - Water Chestnut

 This is a swollen underground storage organ that forms from a thickened rhizome.
 The top and/or sides of the tuber produce shoots that grow into stems and leaves, while the underside produces roots.
 Tubers are known for storing large amounts of starch.
-Examples of stem tubers include:
+To name a examples:

 - Jerusalem Artichoke